James Thew - Fotolia

-Finally, a site-to-site VPN can be run as a managed service by a managed security service provider.
+A site-to-site VPN can be run as a fully managed service by a managed security service provider.
 This may be a less costly option for smaller companies that don't have the budget to invest in security products and the staff to manage them.
-Choose this option if you don't want to be bothered with the hassle of setting up a site-to-site VPN on your own.

 Dig Deeper on VPN security

 Sending sensitive information in attachments is inherently unsafe, and the main way to secure them -- encryption -- can be implemented inconsistently...
 Continue Reading